#

 Give me an overview of my AI model options

-- Web services (aka cloud, proprietary, closed)
+- Web services (aka cloud, paid, proprietary, closed)

-- Self-hosted (aka local, free, open-source).
-Unlimited free use if you can run it.
+- Self-hosted (aka local, free, open-source)

 #